Neighborhood Guides

 How far is downtown Wilmington from the beach?

 Downtown is about 15 minutes from Wrightsville Beach via Eastwood Road and about 20 minutes from Carolina Beach via US-421.
+Both are close enough that residents treat the coast as part of the routine rather than a getaway.

 Are there good restaurants and nightlife downtown?